FarhanShares/laravel-mediaman/README.md

 ## Media & Models

 ### Associate media
 MediaMan exposes easy to use API via `FarhanShares\MediaMan\HasMedia` trait for associating media items to models.
-Use the trait in your app model & you are good to go.
+Use the trait in your App Model & you are good to go.

 ```php
 use Illuminate\Database\Eloquent\Model;